Like many vigilante groups in New England, the Society of Mutual Aid Against Thieves came about for good reason in Worcester, Mass., in 1795.

-Six shillings was the membership fee in the Worcester association.
-An official “pursuing party” was named to chase down thieves, but all members were obligated to join in a pursuit if asked by another member and shown evidence that a crime had been committed.
-Failure to help meant the offending member would be expelled from the organization.
+The Worcester Society of Mutual Aid Against Thieves charged six shillings for membership.
+Members named an official “pursuing party” to chase down thieves.
+All members, though, had to join in a pursuit if asked by another member and shown evidence of a crime.
+Failure to help meant expulsion from the organization.

-The mutual aid societies function into the 1860s, and beyond in the Western United States.
-Horse thieves grew into gangs, who used rather sophisticated methods to work their trade.
-Some members specialize in stealing.
+The mutual aid societies functioned until the Civil War, and beyond in the western United States.
+Horse thieves grew into gangs, which used rather sophisticated methods to work their trade.
+Some members specialized in stealing.
 Others specialized in disguising the stolen animals by altering their appearance and any brand marks.
-Still others were the sales men who unloaded the stolen horses in the marketplace.
+Still others worked as salesmen who unloaded the stolen horses in the marketplace.

-The rise of the modern police force put an end to the practical aspect of the societies in New England soon after the Civil War, though they continued functioning much longer in the Western states.
-In some instances, however, they persisted as social organizations for many years.
+The rise of the modern police force put an end to the practical aspect of the societies in New England soon after the Civil War.
+However, they continued functioning much longer in the western states.
+In some instances, though, they persisted in New England as social organizations.
 The Worcester society met for more than 100 years, long after it had chased down any horse thieves.